 - Feedback Mechanisms: Feedback from employees and safety audits are continuously analysed to update risk assessment methodologies.
 This integration ensures that both routine and non-routine processes are refined over time to enhance safety outcomes. - Best Practice Sharing: Learnings from both routine and non-routine assessments are shared across the organization through periodic Safety & Security updates and inter-hotel safety forums.
-This practice helps in standardizing safety measures and improving risk assessments across all properties. - c.
-Whether you have processes for workers to report the work-related hazards and to remove themselves from such risks.
+This practice helps in standardizing safety measures and improving risk assessments across all properties. - Whether you have processes for workers to report the work-related hazards and to remove themselves from such risks.
+(Yes/No) - d.
+Do the employees/ worker of the entity have access to non-occupational medical and healthcare services?
 (Yes/No)